 An employee will be paid for up to three (3) days of Natural Disaster Leave and may apply for any remaining days taken to be paid from the employee's annual leave or long service leave balance.

-This leave is non-cumulative.
+() This leave is non-cumulative.

 Ceremonial Leave